 Today’s Two Minute Tuesday looks into creating signatures and stationery in PCRecruiter, and the reasons why you may want to have both.
 Even those of you using the PCRecruiter Portal for MS Outlook will likely want a signature configured for use with bulk emails and form letters.

 If you have any comments or suggestions for something we can explain in about two minutes, send an email to email@example.com

-Welcome to this week’s “Two Minute Tuesday,” Main Sequence’s weekly series of very short videos with tips, tutorials and techniques designed to help you become a more powerful PCRecruiter user in just a couple of minutes.
+Welcome to another “Two Minute Tuesday,” Main Sequence’s series of very short videos with handy tips, helpful tutorials and hot topics related to PCRecruiter.

 For more Two Minute Tuesdays, subscribe to this YouTube channel and watch our social networks or your PCR login screen.
 If you have any suggestions for future episodes, send an email to firstname.lastname@example.org.